rmruiz/openrowingmonitor/docs/rower_settings.md

 The **flankLength** and **minumumRecoverySlope** settings determine the condition when the stroke detection is sufficiently confident that the stroke has started/ended.
 In essence, the stroke detection looks for a consecutive increasing/decreasing impulse lengths (with slope **minumumRecoverySlope**), and the **flankLength** determines how many consecutive flanks have to be seen before the stroke detection considers a stroke to begin or end.
 Setting these paramters requires some trial and error:

-* **minumumRecoverySlope** can be set to 0, where OpenRowingMonitor will use a quite robust selection on an accelerating or decelerating flywheel.
+* **minumumRecoverySlope** can be set to 0, where OpenRowingMonitor will essentially use a quite robust selection on an accelerating or decelerating flywheel.
 This is recomended as a starting point for getting stroke detection to work.
 It can be further optimised later (see the later section on advanced stroke detection);
-* Generally, a *flankLength* of 3 to 4 typically works.
-The technical minimum is 3, the maximum is limited by CPU-time.
-Please note that making the flank longer does *not* change your measurement in any way: the algorithms always rely on the beginning of the flank, not at the current end.
-If any, increasing the *flanklength* has the side-effect that some calculations are performed with more rigour, making them more precise as they get more data.
-Please note that the rower itself might limit the *flankLength*: some rowers only have 4 or 5 datapoints in a drive phase, naturally limiting the number of datapoints that can be used for stroke phase detection.
-Increasing this number too far (beyond a significant part of the stroke) will remove the fluctuations in the flywheel speed needed for stroke detections, so there is a practical upper limit to what the value of *flankLength* can be for a specific rower.
-Please note that a longer *flankLength* also requires more CPU time, where the calculation grows exponentially as *flankLength* becomes longer.
+* Generally, a *flankLength* of twice the number of magnets typically works.
+The technical minimum is 3.
+The maximum is limited by CPU-time as the algorithms used become exponentially more CPU-intensive as the *flankLength* increases.
 On a Raspberry Pi 4B, a *flankLength* of 18 has been succesfully used without issue.
 What the practical limit on a Rapberry Pi Zero 2 W is, is still a matter of investigation.
+Increasing the *flankLength* does *not* change your measurement in any way: the algorithms always rely on the beginning of the flank, not at the current end.
+If any, increasing the *flanklength* has the side-effect that some calculations are performed with more rigour, making them more precise as they get more data (unlike smoothing filters).
+Also note that the rower itself might limit the *flankLength*: some rowers only have 4 or 5 datapoints in a drive phase, naturally limiting the number of datapoints that can be used for stroke phase detection.
+Increasing this number too far (beyond a significant part of the stroke) will remove the fluctuations in the flywheel speed needed for stroke detections, so there is a practical upper limit to what the value of *flankLength* can be for a specific rower.

 To make life a bit easier, it is possible to replay a raw recording of a previous rowing session.
 To do this, uncomment and modify the following lines in `server.js`: